-Muted Mardi Gras: Closed bars, barricaded Bourbon Street
+Muted Mardi Gras: Closed Bars, Barricaded Bourbon Street

 But parades were canceled and Mayor LaToya Cantrell recently ordered bars closed.
 Even bars that had been allowed to operate as restaurants with “conditional” food permits were shuttered for five days that began Friday.
 Take-out drinks in “go-cups” also are forbidden — no more strolling the French Quarter with a drink in hand.

-Bourbon Street was to be blocked to automobile and foot traffic at 7 a.m., with access limited to residents, business managers and employees, hotel guests and restaurant patrons.
+Bourbon Street was blocked to automobile and foot traffic at 7 a.m., with access limited to residents, business managers and employees, hotel guests and restaurant patrons.

 Various estimates showed hotels were likely to be anywhere from one-third to more than half full — far below the 90%-plus bookings of most years.
 And city and state officials all but warned tourists away.